ajay-dhangar/algo/docs/Queue/DoubleEndedQueue.md

 Consider a deque with the following operations:

-1. Insert 10 at the rear.
+1. InsertFront 10
-2. Insert 20 at the front.
+2. InsertRear 20
-3. Delete from the front.
+3. DeleteFront
-4. Peek the rear element.
+4. PeekRear
-5. Check if the deque is empty.
+5. Check if empty

 **Operations**:

-- Insert 10 at rear: Deque becomes [_, 10, _, _, _]
+- InsertFront 10: Deque becomes [_, 10, _, _, _]
-- Insert 20 at front: Deque becomes [_, 10, _, _, 20]
+- InsertRear 20: Deque becomes [_, 10, 20, _, _]
-- Delete from front: Removes 20, Deque becomes [_, 10, _, _, _]
+- DeleteFront: Removes 10, Deque becomes [_, _, 20, _, _]
-- Peek rear: Returns 10
+- PeekRear: Returns 20, Deque remains [_, _, 20, _, _]
 - isEmpty: Returns false

 ### Conclusion

-A deque is a versatile and efficient data structure that allows operations from both ends of the queue, making it useful in applications requiring flexible data access patterns, such as browser history, task scheduling, and palindrome checking.
+The double-ended queue (Deque) is a versatile data structure that allows both insertions and deletions from both ends, providing more flexibility than a regular queue or stack.
+It is widely used in applications such as managing task queues, scheduling algorithms, and resource management.
+Understanding deques and their implementation can optimize many performance-critical systems.